Floorp-Projects/Floorp/browser/components/urlbar/docs/dynamic-result-types.rst

 If a result's payload includes a string ``url`` property and a boolean ``shouldNavigate: true`` property, then picking the result will navigate to the URL.
-The ``onEngagement`` method of the result's provider will still be called before navigation.
+The ``onLegacyEngagement`` method of the result's provider will still be called before navigation.

 Text Highlighting